 The 2013-14 President's Transfer Action Team, in its report, Preparing California for Its Future: Enhancing Community College Student Transfer to UC, identified a key priority to streamline the transfer process for prospective UC students.
-To that end, the UC Transfer Pathways initiative set out to identify a common set of lower-division preparatory courses as appropriate preparation for each of UC's 21 most popular majors.
+To that end, the UC Transfer Pathways initiative set out to identify a common set of lower-division preparatory courses as appropriate preparation for UC's most popular majors.
 California community college (CCC) students who complete Pathway course requirements and general education courses with a satisfactory GPA would be well prepared for junior-level transfer to UC in that major.

-The 21 Pathways were developed in 2015 under joint leadership of the UC Academic Senate and the Provost, and in collaboration with UC Office of the President's (UCOP) Undergraduate Admissions Office and the California Community Colleges.
-UC faculty in Phase 1 of the initiative defined the sets of courses for CCC students that would prepare them for transfer admission to any UC campus for these 21 majors.
+The Transfer Pathways were developed in 2015 under joint leadership of the UC Academic Senate and the Provost, and in collaboration with UC Office of the President's (UCOP) Undergraduate Admissions Office and the California Community Colleges.
+UC faculty in Phase 1 of the initiative defined the sets of courses for CCC students that would prepare them for transfer admission to any UC campus for respective Pathway majors.
+Streamlining major preparation for similar majors across the UC system provides CCC students with a clear roadmap that will help them prepare for admission to multiple UC campuses, as well as position them for timely completion of a UC bachelor's degree in their chosen major.
 In Phase 2, UCOP Admissions coordinated the efforts between UC campuses and CCCs to align 115,000 CCC courses with Pathway course expectations-a critical step toward achieving full Pathways for transfer applicants from the CCC system.
 The lists of Pathways with UC-CCC course articulation appear on the UC Transfer Pathways Guide: https://pathwaysguide.universityofcalifornia.edu.